10 things on prep basketball: Claytons lead Fort Dodge, Mason City and Cedar Falls get big wins

 “Dowling is a quality program,” Mason City coach Nick Trask told reporters after the game.
 “We had to match that.
 Every possession mattered.”

-It was no doubt an impressive victory, one that sent a message to the rest of central Iowa that Mason City is, in fact, a team to be reckoned with moving forward.
+It was no doubt an impressive victory — and one that sent a message to the rest of central Iowa that Mason City is, in fact, a team to be reckoned with moving forward.

 3. Does anybody want to be No. 1?